awsdocs/aws-cli-user-guide/doc_source/cli-chap-install.md

 aws-cli/1.16.116 Python/3.6.8 Linux/4.14.77-81.59-amzn2.x86_64 botocore/1.12.106
 ```

+### Configure the AWS CLI with Your Credentials<a name="post-install-configure"></a>

+Before you can run a CLI command, you must configure the AWS CLI with your credentials\.

+You store credential information locally by defining [profiles](cli-configure-profiles.md) in the [AWS CLI configuration files](cli-configure-files.md), which are stored by default in your user's home directory\.
+For more information, see [Configuring the AWS CLI](cli-chap-configure.md)\.

+**Note**
+If you are running in an Amazon EC2 instance, credentials can be automatically retrieved from the instance metadata\.
+For more information, see [Instance Metadata](cli-configure-metadata.md)\.

+### Upgrading to the Latest Version of the AWS CLI<a name="post-install-upgrade"></a>

 The AWS CLI is updated regularly to add support for new services and commands\.
 To update to the latest version of the AWS CLI, run the installation command again\.
 For details about the latest version of the AWS CLI, see the [ AWS CLI release notes](https://github.com/aws/aws-cli/blob/develop/CHANGELOG.rst)\.

 ```
 $ pip3 install awscli --upgrade --user
 ```

+### Uninstalling the AWS CLI<a name="post-install-uninstall"></a>

 If you need to uninstall the AWS CLI, use `pip uninstall`\.